Aloso/fastjade/README.md

   * Javascript-like constructs (`if/else`, `unless`, `each`, `case`) don't work, but can be realized with actual javascript
   * `extends`, `block` and `include` is not supported yet, but I will add it very soon.
+  * Tag names can't be omitted when a class or id is specified: `#some-id`
+  * Security issue?
+In javascript sections, the user has access to some local variables of the template engine.
+  * The variable name `_` can't be used.
   * *fast-jade* behaves differently than *jade* when indentation is imperfect:
     ```jade
     div
        p Hello
       p World    <- In jade, this <p> is not inside the <div>
     ```
-  * Tag names can't be omitted when a class or id is specified: `#some-id`
   * Self-closing tags don't end with a slash (`<br>` instead of `<br/>`), which is wrong in XML

 ## Not supported yet